Time-dependent Hierarchical Dirichlet Model for Timeline Generation: THDT MODEL FOR TIMELINE GENERATION

-{\bf re-sample dish $z_B$ for each table: } Since the process of dish sampling actually changes the component member of tables after each iteration, we need to re-sample dish for each table as follows:
+{\bf re-sample dish $z_B$ for each table: } Since the process of dish sampling actually changes the component member of tables after each iteration, we need to re-sample dish for each table. $R_B^{(l)}$ denote the collection of customers sitting around table B at $l^{th}$ level, $R_B^{(l)}=\{w|w\in D_i^t,B_w=B\}$ and $N_{R_B^{(l)}}^w$ denote the number of replicates of word $w$ at table $B$.
+We have:

-where $P(B|w,z)$ and $P(B|w,z_{new})$ denotes the probability that all sentences around table $B$ are generated by topic $z$ and new topic respectively, which will be described in {\bf Appendix A}.
+After Gibbs sampling, we can calculate the probability that a word is generated by a path as follows: